Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Memberships and advocacy initiatives

-Given our size and geographical presence, we are involved in multiple industry organizations and think tanks at local, regional and global level.
-We believe in the power of collective action, mainly for challenging topics that no one can achieve on its own (e.g. environmental and social sustainability issues).
+Given our size and geographical presence, we are involved in multiple industry organizations and thinktanks at local, regional and global level.
+We believe in the power of collective action, especially on challenging topics that cannot be tackled alone, including many environmental and social issues.

-We hold Board seats in multiple industry organizations.
-This gives us the opportunity to constructively develop the industry agenda with the aim of advancing the health of people and of our planet, drive societal progress and support a sustainable healthy food system wherever feasible or appropriate.
+We hold board seats in multiple industry organizations.
+This gives us the opportunity to constructively influence wide-ranging agendas with the aim of advancing the health of people and our planet, driving societal progress, and supporting the transition to a sustainable and healthy food system.

 Nestlé advocates for positive change through various industry and other types of coalitions to act on climate change and scale our impact.
 This includes our membership of: